 Master of Business Administration students may repeat an M.B.A. course one time.
 The cumulative grade point average is computed using the highest of the grades earned.
 Credit toward graduation is allowed only once.
 Under exceptional circumstances, a student may appeal to the dean.

 M.B.A.
-DEGREE REQUIREMENTS 45 semester hours
+DEGREE REQUIREMENTS

 Prerequisite/First-Year Corequisite: Statistics